The following criterion was developed and approved by the Faculty Council.

 The committee understands the phrase “real-life ethical choices” to mean that the ethics component of any course must be made relevant to students’ lives.
 Nonetheless, the committee believes that this flag is broadly applicable to courses across the curriculum, including courses in the humanities where the ethical content might stem from past events or fiction.
 In such cases, the ethical content cannot remain implicit; rather, it must be clear how it engages students in the process of ethical reasoning.
 In addition, the course should give students an opportunity to apply this content to questions or problems that are relevant to their adult and professional lives.

-The committee understands “leadership” as a concept belonging to ethics, and not as a matter of holding a managerial position.
+The committee understands ethics to be crucial to good leadership.
 Regardless of his or her rank or power status, a person shows ethical leadership by setting a good example to others or taking initiative to encourage ethical action or discourage unethical action.
 Therefore, courses in professionalism or leadership may be counted, but only when there is an integrated focus on practical ethics.